Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	the same with only two if you are resourcefull enough) you need at least equal number of Pulse Width Modulation (PWM) hardware outputs embedded in your microcomtroller/processor.
 	I've used M328P, it has enough PWM pins, and its fast to prototype and sent code to it as arduino is using the same.
-The thing i don't like about the lattest is that's pretty big so i chose to shrinken it a bit.
+The thing i don't like about the lattest is being pretty big so i chose to shrinken it a bit.

 <p align="center">